SheinRG/fundweb/README.md

-# FundsWeb ERP — PERN Full-Stack Technical Case Study
+# FundsWeb ERP — MERN Full-Stack Technical Case Study

 A small ERP application for a manufacturing and supply company, covering the complete business workflow: